Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 Once the raccoon is immobilized and bleeding, the bear clamps its jaws down for the crushing finishing bite.
 Black bears then feast on the sweet, meaty sustenance provided by adult raccoons and fatty, nourishing young kits.

 This supplementary meat protein fuels black bears entering winter hibernation.
-And when other foods are scarce, black bears intensify efforts to sniff out and excavate dens packed with defenseless sleeping raccoons to supply vital calories.
+And when other foods are scarce, black bears intensify efforts to sniff out and excavate dens packed with defenceless sleeping raccoons to supply vital calories.

 Bobcats